freaktechnik/transifex-config/docs/api.md

 ## transifex-config
 **Throws**:

-- If the .transifexrc or .tx/config can not be found in the base path.
+- The .transifexrc or .tx/config can not be found in the base path.

 | Param | Type | Description |